MikeWedderburn-Clarke/azure-docs/articles/backup/backup-support-matrix-mars-agent.md

 ## Supported operating systems

 >[!NOTE]
-> The MARS agent does not support Windows Server Core SKUs.
+> The GUI does not work on Windows Server Core SKUs but you can use the method mentioned in this Automation article to backup Server Core: https://docs.microsoft.com/en-us/azure/backup/backup-client-automation

 You can use the MARS agent to back up directly to Azure on the operating systems listed below that run on: